Program Overview

 Panel Discussion: Discussion with institutional representatives

-- Dr. Madeleine Durbeej-Hjält, Secretary General (Medicine & Health), Swedish Research Council
+- Madeleine Durbeej-Hjält, Professor and Secretary General, Swedish Research Council

-- Dr. Clifford Hudis, CEO, American Society of Clinical Oncology (ASCO)
+- Dr. Clifford Hudis, Chief Executive Officer/American Society of Clinical Oncology

 Moderator: Dr. Åsa Wallin